 We want to involve you in decisions about your care and treatment.
 If you decide to go ahead, you will be asked to sign a consent form.
 This states that you agree to have the Mirena coil inserted and you understand what it involves.

-If you would like more information about our consent process, please speak any members of our staff.
+If you would Iike more information about our consent process, please speak to any members of our staff.

 Will I feel any pain?

-Most women having a Mirena coil inserted do not have any pain.
-You may feel “period” like discomfort during and after the fitting.
+Most women do not feel any pain when having a Mirena coil inserted.
+You may feel ‘period-like’ discomfort during, and after the fitting.

 What do I need to do after I go home?

-When you leave the clinic you can return to your normal activity.
+When you leave the clinic, you can return to your normal activity.
 We would suggest that you do not use tampons for the next four weeks.
-If you are using the Mirena coil for contraception then it will be effective seven days after insertion, so additional contraception (such as condoms) will be needed if you have sexual intercourse in the first week.
+If you are using the Mirena coil for contraception, it will be effective seven days after insertion - additional contraception (such as condoms) will be needed if you have sexual intercourse in the first week.
 You may experience some bleeding, which is normal.
 If you have period pains, you can take your usual painkillers, such as paracetamol or ibuprofen.

 Will I have a follow-up appointment?

 Most women do not need a follow up appointment.
-However, if you would like a review appointment to have your Mirena coil checked then you can book this at our clinic.
+However, if you would like a review appointment to have your Mirena coil checked, you can book this at our clinic.